Star Schema

 Actian Vector Provides Schema Flexibility

 The Vector columnar database can be used to deploy a star schema model for benchmark workloads such as the TPC-D. However, this is not a requirement, as you can even choose to use a denormalized schema with all columns in a single wide table.
 Combining column-based access and min-max indexes can make queries against a single large denormalized table highly efficient for some workloads.
-Vector will still run queries faster than traditional databases that use a row store, whether you choose star schema, snowflake schema, normalized or denormalized schema.
+Vector will still run queries faster than traditional databases that use a row store, whether you choose a star schema, snowflake schema, a normalized, or a denormalized schema.